Weber Q1200 Liquid Propane Portable Grill

 The stainless build and size make it heavier and bulkier than the tabletop average.
 A hot, roomy two-burner stainless grill at a fair price, let down by patchy welds and weight.
 It scores 80 out of 100.

-It puts out serious heat over a big grate for the price, but a couple of the top corner welds on my unit looked rough, so I would inspect one closely before trusting it long-term.
+It puts out serious heat over a big grate for the price, but a couple of the top corner welds on our unit looked rough, so we would inspect one closely before trusting it long-term.

 Read our full Nexgrill Stainless Steel 2-Burner Portable Grill review →